amuldotexe/algo-free-twitter-marination/prdArchDocs/prd01.md

 #PRD as of 20251207

 What are you really trying to do
-- give the user a curated list of twitter embeds without having to log in to the app, and freedom to choose the tweets you marinate on by editing config;
+- give the user a curated list of twitter embeds without having to log in to the app, redirecting the traffic to creators tweets

 # ER